dilshankarunarathne/spring-boot-notes/README.md

 * Spring Boot provides a Default and opinionated configuration of common constructs.
 The opinionated defaults are very common and often we don't need to change them.

 * But they are very easy to override.
+Usually through very simple properties of the environment.

+*